Meopham railway station: Facilities and Connections

 The station has a ticket office which is open during the morning only (06:15-12:45 Mon-Fri and 08:00-13:15 Sat).
 At other times, the station is unstaffed and tickets can be purchased from the self-service ticket machine at the station.
 The station is fitted with modern help points and covered seating is available on both platforms.
 The station also has toilets which are located on the London bound platform.
 There is also a chargeable car park located outside the main entrance to the station.
 There is a taxi rank as well as cycle racks located on the station forecourt.
 The station has step free access to the London bound platform however access to the Kent bound platform is via the stepped footbridge only so is not accessible.

-The station is served Monday-Saturday by the Arriva Southern Counties routes 306 & 308 which provides hourly connections to Sevenoaks, Borough Green, Vigo Village and Gravesend (as well as Bluewater during the evenings).
+The station is served Monday-Saturday by the Arriva Southern Counties routes 306 and 308 which provides hourly connections to Sevenoaks, Borough Green, Vigo Village and Gravesend (as well as Bluewater during the evenings).